open-mmlab/mmdetection/docs/en/tutorials/customize_runtime.md

 There are some common hooks that are registered through `default_hooks`, they are

-- `IterTimerHook`: A hook that logs 'data_time' for loading data and 'time' a model train step.
+- `IterTimerHook`: A hook that logs 'data_time' for loading data and 'time' for a model train step.
 - `LoggerHook`: A hook that Collect logs from different components of `Runner` and write them to terminal, JSON file, tensorboard and wandb .etc.
 - `ParamSchedulerHook`: A hook to update some hyper-parameters in optimizer, e.g., learning rate and momentum.
 - `CheckpointHook`: A hook that saves checkpoints periodically.
 - `DistSamplerSeedHook`: A hook that sets the seed for sampler and batch_sampler.
 - `DetVisualizationHook`: A hook used to visualize validation and testing process prediction results.

-`IterTimerHook`, `ParamSchedulerHook` and `DistSamplerSeedHook` are simple and no need to be modified, so here we reveals how what we can do with `LoggerHook`, `CheckpointHook` and `DetVisualizationHook`.
+`IterTimerHook`, `ParamSchedulerHook` and `DistSamplerSeedHook` are simple and no need to be modified usually, so here we reveals how what we can do with `LoggerHook`, `CheckpointHook` and `DetVisualizationHook`.

 #### CheckpointHook

-Except saving checkpoints periodically, [`CheckpointHook`](https://github.com/open-mmlab/mmengine/blob/6ebb7ed481614b8ef08aabe27f6d88f750eb65dd/mmengine/hooks/checkpoint_hook.py#L19) provides other options such as `max_keep_ckpts`, `save_optimizer` and etc. The users could set `max_keep_ckpts` to only save only small number of checkpoints or decide whether to store state dict of optimizer by `save_optimizer`.
+Except saving checkpoints periodically, [`CheckpointHook`](https://github.com/open-mmlab/mmengine/blob/6ebb7ed481614b8ef08aabe27f6d88f750eb65dd/mmengine/hooks/checkpoint_hook.py#L19) provides other options such as `max_keep_ckpts`, `save_optimizer` and etc. The users could set `max_keep_ckpts` to only save small number of checkpoints or decide whether to store state dict of optimizer by `save_optimizer`.
 More details of the arguments are [here](https://github.com/open-mmlab/mmengine/blob/6ebb7ed481614b8ef08aabe27f6d88f750eb65dd/mmengine/hooks/checkpoint_hook.py#L19)

 ```python
 default_hooks = dict(